amenadiel/google-maps-documentation/docs/RadarSearchRequest.md

 google.maps.places.RadarSearchRequest object specification

 A Radar Search request to be sent to the PlacesService.
+Note: Radar Search is **deprecated** as of June 30, 2018.
+After that time, this feature will no longer be available.

 #### Library